It is believed over 575,000 people who live in Australia are either blind or vision impaired, with more than 70 percent over the age of 65.

-Everyday activities such as walking or stepping hesitantly, having difficulty identifying faces or objects and spilling food off the plate while eating can also indicate vision problems.
+Changes in everyday activities, such as walking or stepping hesitantly, having difficulty identifying faces or objects and spilling food off the plate while eating, can also indicate vision problems.

-It is important to get your eyes tested regularly and visit your GP or optometrist as soon as you experience worrying symptoms or suspect you may have an eye condition.
+It is important to get your eyes tested regularly and visit your general practitioner (GP) or optometrist as soon as you experience worrying symptoms or suspect you may have an eye condition.

 What do you want to know about low vision or blindness?
 Tell us in the comment section below.